Anything pasta related I’m pretty much all over, and I can’t express how much I love it!

 2 tsp fresh or dried thyme, roughly chopped if needed

-To a frypan add a dash of water or oil and set heat to medium.
+Meanwhile, add a dash of water or oil to a large frypan and set heat to medium.

 At this point add the gnocchi into the boiling water, and allow to cook until they begin to float - if using fresh gnocchi this is a matter of seconds.

-Allow to saute until the sauce begins to coat the gnocchi and become thick.
+Add the gnocchi and the reserved pasta cooking water into the frypan, and allow to sauté until the sauce begins to coat the gnocchi and becomes thick.

-Serve into bowls and garnish with extra thyme, cayenne, black pepper and lots of freshly grated nutmeg.
+Lastly garnishing with extra thyme, cayenne pepper, black pepper and a generous amount of freshly grated nutmeg.